Using the Dylan IDL Compiler#

 Enter a debugger if console-scepter crashes.

-By default console-scepter ignores case when recognizing keywords and identifiers, but this option requires the characters in identifiers and keywords to have exactly the same case as the identifer or keyword definition in order to be recognised.
+By default console-scepter ignores case when recognizing keywords and identifiers, but this option requires the characters in identifiers and keywords to have exactly the same case as the identifier or keyword definition in order to be recognised.

 Suppress compilation warning messages.